NSDAP Flag. Ortsgruppe Emden. Important History.

 NSDAP Ortsgruppen flag for sale.
 The NSDAP flag for Emden, (the northern German seaport), shows all the elements of an early, 1930s flag including silver wire fringing, fine brown wool canton with blue silk border, and white, chain stitched wording, 'Emden.'

 Typical for the earlier 1930s, the NSDAP Ortsgruppen flag, has a black, cotton-silk, static swastika charge, stitched to a white, cotton-silk, roundel and aluminium pole rings.

 Condition report: The NSDAP flag is in excellent overall condition, free from mothing and stains.
 Two of the seven rings are missing.

 Historical background: The NSDAP founded Ortsgruppe Emden in 1928.
-Their Ortsgruppen flag has the attributes of a flag manufactured in the earlier 1930s.

 Please click here to send an email about this item, or phone 00 44 (0) 1694 781354 to arrange or discuss purchase, quoting stock number: g007160